fastforwardlabs/convnetplayground/README.md

 ## Business Use Case

-In practice, there are numerous use cases for which it is beneficial to automatically extract meaningful representations of an image and leverage that for downstream tasks such as sorting, searching, curating etc.
+In practice, there are numerous use cases for which it is beneficial to automatically extract meaningful representations of an image and leverage that for downstream tasks such as sorting, searching, curating etc. In our prototype, we make a few assumptions (the searched image is arbitrary and its may or may not be similar to any existing image in our dataset).
+In the real world, there may be additional information that can be exploited for even better search results.
+For example, an ecommerce retail shop with a known catalog can fine tune their search by using a specialized neural network trained to identify similarity for their dstaset.
+The same general principles apply.

 - Client organising image documents (receipts)
 - Data curation steps